alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 ## Introducing OpenAI Agents SDK

-The OpenAI Agents SDK (formerly known as `SWARM`) is the framework you’ll use to build intelligent LLM agents in a highly flexible and efficient way.
-Before we dive into technical details, here’s why it stands out:
+The OpenAI Agents SDK (formerly known as `SWARM`) is the framework you'll use to build intelligent LLM agents in a highly flexible and efficient way.
+Before we dive into technical details, here's why it stands out:

 * **Lightweight and flexible**
   The SDK is extremely lightweight and remarkably flexible.
-Unlike more “opinionated” frameworks that force you to work in a certain way, OpenAI Agents SDK gives you maximum freedom to structure your agents and workflows as you prefer.
+Unlike more "opinionated" frameworks that force you to work in a certain way, OpenAI Agents SDK gives you maximum freedom to structure your agents and workflows as you prefer.

 * **Stays out of the way**
-  This framework doesn’t get in your way or clutter your code.
-All the repetitive boilerplate and JSON-handling you’d otherwise have to do is completely abstracted for you.
+  This framework doesn't get in your way or clutter your code.
+All the repetitive boilerplate and JSON-handling you'd otherwise have to do is completely abstracted for you.

 * **Makes common activities easy**
   Everyday tasks—like using tools, coordinating agent interactions, or applying controls—become trivial.
 The SDK automates all those low-level mechanics that otherwise slow you down and distract from the core logic.